EOBI Launches Digital Payment Mechanism To Boost Monthly Contributions - UrduPoint

 EOBI Launches 'Digital Payment' Mechanism To Boost Monthly Contributions

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jul, 2020 ) :The Employees' Old-Age Benefits Institution (EOBI ) has launched a 'Digital Payment' mechanism to enable its registered employers to submit their monthly contributions online, said its chairman Azhar Hameed on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jul, 2020 ) :The Employees' Old-Age Benefits Institution (EOBI) has launched a 'Digital Payment' mechanism to enable its registered employers to submit their monthly contributions online, said its chairman Azhar Hameed.

 The initiative is meant to boost EOBI revenue generation through promotion of digital means among its registered employers for submission of their monthly contributions, he said in an exclusive chat with APP.

-Azhar said the new system of Inter-bank Fund Transfer would allow all the registered employers to deposit their contributions online.
+Azhar said the new system of Inter-bank Fund Transfer would ease transaction process for its employers.
 It would help curb corruption in the organization, besides ensuring transparency in its affairs.

 At the moment, he said most of the employers paid their contributions manually by downloading PR-03 form.
 The manual submission of contributions undermined the efforts of EOBI in achieving the revenue collection target, he added.

-He said the EOBI would disburse an amount of Rs 2.4 billion among its pensioners by month-end to pay their increased pension along with outstanding dues of previous three months.
+He said the EOBI would disburse an amount of Rs 2.4 billion among its pensioners by next three days to pay their increased pension along with outstanding dues of previous three months.

 "Each retired employee registered with the EOBI will get increased pension of Rs 8,500 coupled with Rs 6,000 arrears of three months (April, May and June).
 In total, Rs 14,500 will be transferred to each pensioner's account before Eid-ul-Azha" he said.